syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 #### HeaderCellTextSize

-The FontSize for the content of header cell in the `GridColumn` can be customized by using the [GridColumn.HeaderCellTextSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderCellTextSize.html) property.
+The FontSize for the content of header cell in the GridColumncan be customized by using the [GridColumn.HeaderCellTextSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderCellTextSize.html) property.
 The default font size of the header cells in SfDataGrid is 14.

 #### HeaderFont

-The FontFamily for the content of header cell in the `GridColumn` can be customized by using the [GridColumn.HeaderFont](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderFont.html) property.
+The FontFamily for the content of header cell in the GridColumn can be customized by using the [GridColumn.HeaderFont](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderFont.html) property.
 The default value font used in SfDataGrid is “HelveticaNeue LT 55 Roman”.

 #### HeaderFontAttribute

-The FontAttribute for the content of the header cell in the `GridColumn` can be customized by using the [GridColumn.HeaderFontAttribute](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderFontAttribute.html) property.
+The FontAttribute for the content of the header cell in the GridColumn can be customized by using the [GridColumn.HeaderFontAttribute](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderFontAttribute.html) property.
 The default value of this property is “None” and you can customize this to “Bold” or “Italic”.

 #### HeaderText